 In my case, I was starting over.
 When I got divorced, I moved out of the "marital home".
 To minimize the trauma for my children who would still be living there part-time, and because the duplex I was going to be renting was only 600 square feet, I took very little with me.
 Then I moved to my current house and needed to fill much more space.

-This little chess table of my grandpa's worked great in the teensy kitchen of our rental,
+This little chess table of my grandpa's worked great in the teensy kitchen of our rental, but we needed something more substantial when we moved to our house. |

 1) First things first